masonJamesWheeler/masonJamesWheeler/README.md

 # Hi there, I'm Mason Wheeler! 👋

 <p>
-  I'm an Electrical and Computer Engineering student at the University of Washington 🎓, passionate about technology and innovation.
-I'm always eager to learn and explore new ideas 💡.
+  I'm an Electrical and Computer Engineering student athlete at the University of Washington, passionate about technology and innovation.
+I'm always eager to learn and explore new ideas!.
 </p>

 ## Connect with me: